Anomaly Detection CLI

 - The complete syntax for an

-command is as follows:esad <command> <subcommand> [flags and parameters]
+esadcommand is as follows:esad <command> <subcommand> [flags and parameters] - To start a detector:

-- To see help documentation:
+esad start [detector-name-pattern] - To see help documentation:

 esad --help esad <command> --help esad <command> <subcommand> --help